ASABE WAZIRI JUSTICE ADVOCACY INITIATIVE

 Defamation can take the form of libel (written) or slander (oral).
 The Supreme Court, as referenced earlier, elucidates key ingredients necessary for a successful defamation action, including the existence of a written or spoken statement, attribution to the defendant, reference to the claimant, an intent to harm the claimant’s character publicly, and publication to a third party.

-In considering these requirements, initiating a defamation action hinges on meticulously meeting each criterion to secure a favorable judgment in court, thereby safeguarding the reputation of the aggrieved individual.
+Initiating an online defamation in Nigeria action hinges on meticulously meeting each criterion to secure a favorable judgment in court, thereby safeguarding the reputation of the aggrieved individual.

 THE EMERGENCE OF ONLINE DEFAMATION